Floppy5004/chatrd/README.md

 What Casterlabs Caffeinated, Social Stream Ninja and Onecomme do to scrape the emotes won't work with the current way Streamer.Bot and my code works, so I had to choose between **making the user add them manually** or build a **server-sided executable (using NodeJS, Python or whatever) to read the chat as it's going or scrape the HTML code**.
 I don't want to add another executable on top of the user's flow, so it would be easier to use what it's currently available. **And no, I won't do any research based on what other tools do.** Tried to do that and wasted 1 week of my life doing it.

 When YouTube decide to expose their Partner Emotes on their API, I'll come back to this.

+### About Speaker.Bot TTS Customization
+If you want to customize what events the TTS reads, like "I want it to read sub notifications but I don't want it to read bits", it's possible.
+But doing that means adding an extra TTS switch for every single event for all platforms, making the setup page almost triplicate in size and bloat the code. **I won't do that**.
+I want to keep it simple and contained.

+If you want to have TTS for events separately, I suggest you **Disable TTS Events** on ChatRD and setup Speaker.Bot with the things you want. 😊

 ### About Custom Styling
 The safest way to customize ChatRD is open either the Chat or the Config in your browser and use [it's Dev Tools](https://i.imgur.com/Nirwz5R.png) to look for the tags, their classes, identifiers and then style in the way you want. **You need basic CSS knowledge for that**.